Archive for July, 2007

 Websites Through The Years: Blogger

 Blogger, perhaps the most famous free blog provider, pretty much kick-started the blog phenomenon.
-Though Blogger doesn’t measure up with a self-hosted Wordpress installation, it’s a heck of a lot better than LiveJournal and Wordpress.com.
+Though Blogger doesn’t measure up with a self-hosted WordPress installation, it’s a heck of a lot better than LiveJournal and WordPress.com.
+October 12, 1999 Not much, is it?
+This is…

 BlogBuzz July 25, 2007